eliasbnk/dev-setup/README.md

 next we will setup node with nvm

-### (note: I use node version 12.16.2 if you want use latest version or any other version you're welcome to do so.)
+### (note: I use node version 12.16.2 if you want to use the latest version, or any other version of node you're welcome to do so.)

 ------------------------------------------------------------------------------------------------------------------------------------------------------------------
-### example 1 (setting up Node with version 12.16.2) :
+### example 1: for node version 12.16.2 preform 2 following commands skip example 2 & 3:
 ------------------------------------------------------------------------------------------------------------------------------------------------------------------
+type the following into iTerm2:
 ```
 nvm install "v12.16.2"
 ```